arpitbbhayani/articles/blogs/sliding-window-ratelimiter.md

 ## Components of the Rate limiter
 The Rate limiter has the following components

- - Configuration store - to keep all the configurations
+ - Configuration store - to keep all the rate limit configurations
  - Requests store - to keep all the requests made against one configuration key
- - Decicion Engine - it uses data from configuration and request store and makes the decision
+ - Decision Engine - it uses data from configuration store and request store and makes the decision

-## Deciding the datastores and schema
+## Deciding the datastores
 Picking the right datastore for the use case is extremely important.
-The kind of datastore we choose determines the core performance of the system like this.
+The kind of datastore we choose determines the core performance of a system like this.

 ### Configuration Store
-The rate limit confguration could be stored in any relational or non-relational database.
-We would not wat to store the configuration in memory because if memory is volatile (and not disk-backed) then in case of machine failure we would loose all the configuration.
+The primary role of the configuration store would be to

+ - efficiently store configuration for a key
+ - efficiently retrieve the configuration for a key

+In case of machine failure we would not want to lose all the configurations created, hence we choose a disk-backed data store that has an efficient `get` and `put` operation for a key.
+Since there would be billions of entires in this configuration store, using a SQL DB to hold these entires will lead to performance bottleneck and hence we go with a simple key-value NoSQL database like MongoDB or DynamoDB for this usecase. // TODO

 ### Requests Store
 The requests store will hold the requests serverd against each key.
 The most frequent operations on this store will be

  - registering requests served against each key (write heavy)
  - summing all the requests server in a given time window (read and compute heavy)